Psychology and Statistics BSc Hons

 Typical entry requirements

-A-levels: A(Maths or Further Maths)AB.
+A-levels: AAB(Mathematicss) or ABB (Mathematics and Further Mathematics).
 We normally expect three A-levels.

 General Studies: Accepted as one of 3 A-levels